valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 autonomy mint skill --hwi --nft <nft_ipfs_hash_or_image_path> --owner <owner_address> ./packages/valory/skills/abstract_abci
 ```

-When minting the components the autonomy framework uses a `subgraph` for resolving dependencies to their respective on-chain token IDs.
+When minting the components the open-autonomy framework uses a `subgraph` for resolving dependencies to their respective on-chain token IDs.
 If a dependency is not minted you'll get the following error

 ```
 Error: No on chain registration found for following dependencies